Southwestern Cream Cheese Tortilla Rollups

 The trick to making these is to make them in advance.
 This helps you with getting those lunches made, but it will also help with the flavor and texture of these tortilla rollups.

-It allows the tortilla to soften slightly and the cream cheese to harden back up.
+It allows the tortilla to soften slightly and the cream cheese to firm up.
 You can easily make these the night before, roll them up in plastic wrap, and all you’ll have to do the next day is slice them and add them to your lunch boxes.

 - one (8-ounce) container of plain spreadable cream cheese